-The following standards are in addition to standards 1-16 and apply to every licensee who is on probation for substance abuse, pursuant to Business and Professions Code §315 Uniform Standards.
+The following standards are in addition to standards 1-16 and apply to every licensee who is on probation for substance abuse, pursuant to SB 1441-Business and Professions Code §315 Uniform Standards.

-- 17. Abstention From Use of Controlled Substances/Alcohol - 18.
+8.17.
+Drugs & Abstain Abstention From Use of Controlled Substances/Alcohol 9.
+Drugs - Exception for Personal Illness 11.
+Alcohol - Abstain From Use

+12.18.
 Biological Fluid Testing

-17. ABSTENTION FROM USE OF CONTROLLED SUBSTANCES/ALCOHOL
+8.17.
+Drugs & Abstain ABSTENTION FROM USE OF CONTROLLED SUBSTANCES/ALCOHOL